 And then the Swamp exploded in celebration.

-Make no mistake.
-Florida still has plenty of work to do.
+You’ll be hard-pressed to find too many Gator fans who won’t acknowledge that Florida still has plenty of work to do.
 Even with that walk off 63 yard touchdown pass, Tennessee outgained Florida 442 to 380.
 Say what you want about the Georgia Tech triple option, but the Gators needed that final play just to finish with half of the total yards the Yellow Jackets finished with against the Vols two weeks ago.
 The Gators’ defense, which had bent but seldom broken in the first seven quarters of the season, suddenly broke down multiple times in the fourth quarter for 75 and 80 yard touchdown drives on two and five plays, respectively.
 In short, Florida is not winning too many more games if they continue to play the way they played Saturday against Tennessee.
-And I’m positive that the coaches and players know it, too.
+In fact, given what I’ve seen in this team’s first eight quarters of game action, I’m developing a premonition that this season could get very ugly very fast if drastic measures are taken immediately.
+Once the euphoria of the win wears off, this win becomes much more of a dodged bullet than a resume builder.

-In short, Florida very easily could have lost this game, and let’s take a moment to consider just how devastating a loss would have been.
+Because Florida very easily could have lost this game, and you could make the argument that they deserved to.
+So let’s take a moment to consider just how devastating a loss would have been.
 Starting 0-2 would have put this team in the unenviable position of having to win every single game remaining on its schedule, up through the potential SEC Championship Game appearance, for the season to not be considered a failure.
-It would have been an absolute catastrophe to lose the home opener, with several dozen recruits in attendance mind you, given the annual gauntlet of SEC opponents plus FSU this team has to continue to brave.
+It would have been an absolute catastrophe to lose the home opener, with several dozen recruits in attendance mind you, given the annual gauntlet of SEC opponents- of which Tennessee is one of the easiest- plus FSU this team has to continue to brave.

 That’s just the briefest, most tip-of-the-iceberg explanation of the cataclysmic consequences the Gators avoided with that last ditch bomb.
 But while it’s crucial to remember that the Gators nearly put themselves in that position with the way they played for most of the day, it’s of paramount importance to remember that Florida won.